The Organic Traveller

 Sunday, 11 September 2022

-Germany: Bremen and Lilienthal
+Germany: Bremen, Worpswede and Lilienthal

 The hanseatic city of Bremen is one of Germany's most bicycle-friendly cities and a destination of several short and long distance well-kept bicycle routes, among others the Weser bicycle route.
 Given the shortage of bicycle space in rapid long distance Deutsche Bahn trains it may however be challenging to get here by train with bikes, especially on short notice and during high traffic periods on summer weekends or school and public holidays.